DAISEE/Prototypes/README.md

 ![schema prototype](https://hackpad-attachments.imgix.net/hackpad.com_d55JBV5B1Vy_p.602889_1472755256932_14215184_10154001154263915_845143439_o.jpg)

 See [HERE](https://github.com/DAISEE/UrbanEntrepreneurs/wiki) all the instructions to rebuild (and/or remix) the prototype.

-Detail Documentation (in French for the moment) (in FR)
+The english version is coming as soon as possible!

 ## Hardware
 - Citizen Watt sensors